NinjaNas/ATS-Programming-Database/README.md

 - Create a random account, see that it gives `Values inserted!` in console
 - Use navbar to go to logout
 - Check Arctype to see session removed in `sessions` table
-- The cookie should be removed in the browser (broken right now)
+- The cookie should be removed in the browser